The-Marcy-Lab-School/se-unit-7/lesson-3-middleware-templating/README.md

 + What is middleware?
 Why is it useful?
 + How do web developers use templates to build applications?
++ What are the advantages of using a template language vs raw HTML?

 ## Learning Assignments
 + [Middleware Definition](https://developer.mozilla.org/en-US/docs/Glossary/Middleware)